-1607 10.2.5 Setting the Internal Clock
+1596 10.2.5 Setting the Internal Clock

-1608 If the response for REGISTER request contains a Date header, the client MAY use this header field to learn 1609 the current time in order to set any internal clocks.
+1597 If the response for REGISTER request contains a Date header field, the client MAY use this header field to 1598 learn the current time in order to set any internal clocks.

-1610 10.2.6 Discovering a Registrar
+1599 10.2.6 Discovering a Registrar

-1611 UAs can use three ways to determine the address to send registrations to: by configuration, using the address-1612 of-record and multicast.
-A UA can be configured, in ways beyond the scope of this specification, with 1613 a registrar address.
-If there is no configured registrar address, the UA SHOULD use the host part of the 1614 address-of-record as the Request-URI and address the request there, using the normal SIP server location 1615 mechanisms [8].
-For example, the UA for the user "sip:carol@chicago.com" addresses the REGISTER 1616 request to "chicago.com".
+UAs can use three ways to determine the address to which to send registrations: by configuration, using the address-of-record, and multicast.
+A UA can be configured, in ways beyond the scope of this specification, with a registrar address.
+If there is no configured registrar address, the UA SHOULD use the host part of the address-of-record as the Request-URI and address the request there, using the normal SIP server location mechanisms [2].
+For example, the UA for the user "sip:carol@chicago.com" addresses the REGISTER request to "chicago.com".

 Finally, a UA can be configured to use multicast.
 Multicast registrations are addressed to the well-known "all SIP servers" multicast address "sip.mcast.net" (224.0.1.75 for IPv4).
 No well-known IPv6 multicast address has been allocated; such an allocation will be documented separately when needed.
 This request MUST be scoped to ensure it is not forwarded beyond the boundaries of the administrative system.
-This MAY be done with either TTL or administrative scopes (see [17]), depending on what is implemented in the network.
-SIP user agents MAY listen to that address and use it to become aware of the location of other local users (see [18]); however, they do not respond to the request.
+This MAY be done with either TTL or administrative scopes (see [12]), depending on what is implemented in the network.
+SIP UAs MAY listen to that address and use it to become aware of the location of other local users (see [40]); however, they do not respond to the request.

-1624 Multicast registration may be inappropriate in some environments, for example, if multiple businesses share the 1625 same local area network.
+1613 Multicast registration may be inappropriate in some environments, for example, if multiple businesses share the 1614 same local area network.

-1626 10.2.7 Transmitting a Request
+1615 10.2.7 Transmitting a Request

 Once the REGISTER method has been constructed, and the destination of the message identified, UACs should follow the procedures described in Section 8.1.2 to hand off the REGISTER to the transaction layer.

-1629 If the transaction layer returns a timeout error because the REGISTER yielded no response, the UAC 1630 SHOULD wait some reasonable time interval before re-attempting a registration to the same registrar; no 1631 specific interval is mandated.
+If the transaction layer returns a timeout error because the REGISTER yielded no response, the UAC SHOULD wait some reasonable time interval before re-attempting a registration to the same registrar; no specific interval is mandated.

-1632 10.2.8 Error Responses
+1621 10.2.8 Error Responses

-1633 If a UA receives a 423 (Registration Too Brief) response, it MAY retry the registration after making the 1634 expiration interval of all contact addresses in the REGISTER request equal to or greater than the expiration 1635 interval within the Min-Expires header of the 423 (Registration Too Brief) response.
+If a UA receives a 423 (Registration Too Brief) response, it MAY retry the registration after making the expiration interval of all contact addresses in the REGISTER request equal to or greater than the expiration interval within the Min-Expires header field of the 423 (Registration Too Brief) response.

-1636 10.3 Processing REGISTER Requests
+1625 10.3 Processing REGISTER Requests

 A registrar is a UAS that responds to REGISTER requests and maintains a list of bindings that are accessible to proxy servers within its administrative domain.
 A registrar handles requests according to Section 8.2 and Section 17.2, but it accepts only REGISTER requests.
 A registrar does not generate 6xx responses.

 If a registrar listens at a multicast interface, it MAY redirect multicast REGISTER requests to its own unicast interface with a 302 (Moved Temporarily) response.

 A REGISTER request MUST NOT contain Record-Route or Route header fields; registrars MUST ignore them if they appear.

-1643 Ignore them if they appear.
-1644 A registrar must know (e.g., through configuration) the set of domain(s) for which it maintains bindings.
-1645 REGISTER requests MUST be processed by a registrar in the order that they are received.
-REGISTER 1646 requests MUST also be processed atomically, meaning that REGISTER requests are either processed com 1647 pletely or not at all.
-Each REGISTER message must be processed independently of any other registration 1648 or binding changes.
+A registrar must know (for example, through configuration) the set of domain(s) for which it maintains bindings.
+REGISTER requests MUST be processed by a registrar in the order that they are received.
+REGISTER requests MUST also be processed atomically, meaning that REGISTER requests are either processed completely or not at all.
+Each REGISTER message must be processed independently of any other registration or binding changes.

-1649 When receiving a REGISTER request, a registrar follows these steps:
+1638 When receiving a REGISTER request, a registrar follows these steps: